tgranat/DSPbasics/README.md

 Windows installer from  http://www.mega-nerd.com/libsndfile/#Download

-Look in, and maybe change paths to sndfile lib, in CMakeLists.txt.
+Look in CMakeLists.txt and maybe change paths to sndfile lib.